Android-for-Python/Android-for-Python-Users/README.md

 ### requirements

+The current Buildozer default version for Kivy is obsolete, change it to `requirements = python3,kivy==2.0.0`

 #### requirements basics

 This is basically the list of pip packages and the Python version that your app depends on.
 On the desktop this is handled for you by `pip3 install`, at the cost of disk space.
 On Android there is no `pip3` so you have to do it by hand.